johnnydirtydog/AI-Bonds/README.md

-# AIBonds UltraEnhanced
+# AIBonds Ultimate
-A sexy, dark-themed, ultra-interactive AI dating simulation.
+This is the upgraded interactive UI version.